textileio/go-threads/db/README.md

 The implications of this design imply that real `DB` state changes can only happen when the `Dispatcher` broadcast new `db.Event`s.
 A `Reducer` can't distinguish between `Events` generated locally or externally.
-External events are the results of `Threadservice` sending new events to the `Dispatcher`, which means that new `Event`s where detected in other peer logs of the same Thread.
+External events are the results of `net.Net` sending new events to the `Dispatcher`, which means that new `Event`s where detected in other peer logs of the same Thread.